xPoyo/sign-language-recognition/README.md

 - Good lighting and a neutral background will improve recognition accuracy.
 - Consistency in hand position during data capture is crucial for model performance.
-- You can expand the dataset by repeating the data collection process with new labels.

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to open an issue or fork the repository to propose new signs or improvements.